agrc/gis.utah.gov/_posts/2019-04-24-gis-wisdom.md

 Learn the [basics of topology](https://pro.arcgis.com/en/pro-app/help/data/topologies/topology-basics.htm) and how it might assist you with data management.

 <br/>
-Drop me an [email](mailto:gbunce@utah.gov) If you can think of other forms of GIS wisdom.
+{% capture contact %}{% include contact.html text="Drop me an email if you can think of other forms of GIS wisdom.
 I'll start a running list and post them below.
+My contact info is " subject=page.title contact=site.data.contacts.roads %}{% endcapture %}
+{{ contact | strip_newlines }}